jbelmont/api-workshop/README.md

 To install the latest stable release:

 curl -L https://git.io/vp6lP | sh

 Alternatively you can install a specific version from the releases list.

 ###### Install GoMetalinter with Homebrew

-brew tap alecthomas/homebrew-tap
+1. brew tap alecthomas/homebrew-tap

-brew install gometalinter
+2. brew install gometalinter

-Once you have dep installed run the *make* command in your terminal

-Run `make` in the root of the repository to install go libraries needed for the workshop.

 ##### Add common.env file to the repository